wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

 = 2.2.1 =
+* Bug fix: relating to character encoding: umlaut characters not displaying correctly
 * Bug fix: "class" attribution on table tag was not being emitted for [cfdb-datatables]
+* Fixed some strings that were not being internationalized.
 * More links to documentation on Database Short Code page
-* Fixed some strings that were not being internationalized.

 = 2.2 =
 * Short code "filter" values using submit_time can now use 'strtotime' values.
 E.g. "submit_time>last week"